jnbt/OmniSharpSublimePlugin/README.md

  * Drop the Plugin into the Sublime Text 2 Packages directory

  * Run OmniSharp as usual.
+Assumes localhost:11000 (can be configured in OmniSharp.py)

  * Edit a c sharp file.

 Implemented so far:

  * C# auto complete.